quixio/quix-samples/python/sources/Netatmo/README.md

-# Netatmo connector
+# Netatmo

-Netatmo is a company which manufactures smart home devices.
+Netatmo is a company that manufactures smart home devices.

-It offers a set of APIs to consume sensor data from installed devices.
+[This project](https://github.com/quixio/quix-library/tree/main/python/sources/Netatmo){target="_blank"} allows you to connect to to their APIs to consume sensor data from installed devices.
 See [https://dev.netatmo.com](https://dev.netatmo.com/)

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables